TaikiSan21/PAMpal/docs/PAMpalSettings.md

 After the initial set-up of your PPS, you may want to add to it.
-There are four functions that accomplish this: `addDatabase`, `addBinaries`, `addFunction`, and `addCalibration`.
+There are four functions that accomplish this: `addDatabase`, `addBinaries`, `addFunction`, `addCalibration`, and `addSettings`.
 The first two are simple, and can be called interactively just like the initial PPS setup or by providing the paths.

 ```r